 program and also Rice's Professional Publishing Program, and Villanova University where he was Visiting Writer-in-Residence in 1994.
 Prior to these appointments, he served as a professor of English and Novelist in Residence on the faculty of the University of North Texas; previously, he was a professor of English at Lamar University.
 He regularly conducts formal workshops and lectures on writing and the business of writing for both community writing groups and university and collegiate programs.
 He is a member of the Authors’ Guild, Writers’ League of Texas, The Texas Institute of Letters, and Western Writers of America.

-Reynolds lives on an acre of sun-baked ground in Lowry Crossing, Texas, with his wife Judy, a Medical Technologist, and their dog, Sadie, their cat, Bodie, and Judy’s cat.
-Their son, Wesley, is a structural engineer in Phoenix, Arizona, married to Amanda, who is pursuing her medical pediatric residency at Phoenix Children’s Hospital; their daughter, Virginia, holds a Doctorate of Veterinary Medicine from Texas A&M, is married to Matthew Charney, also a DVM, practicing in Carmel, Indiana; she presently is pursuing her residency in anatomical pathology at Purdue University and enjoying life as a new mother of Axel Muir Charney, their son and Reynolds first grandchild.
+Reynolds lives on an acre of sun-baked ground in Lowry Crossing, Texas, with his wife Judy, a retired Medical Technologist, and their dog, Lucy, and Judy’s cat, Bodie.
+Their son, Wesley, is a structural engineer in Phoenix, Arizona, married to Amanda, a pediatrician, and their daughter, Charlotte Jean, is the newest grandchild; their daughter, Virginia, holds a Doctorate of Veterinary Medicine from Texas A&M, is married to Matthew Charney, also a DVM, both practicing in Little Rock, Arkansas; they are parents of grandsons Axel Muir and Wrex Parker Charney.